PI Health

 Health conversations

-The best first discussion is usually narrow: one workflow, one care pathway, or one product question.
+The best first discussion is usually narrow: one workflow, one care pathway, or one bounded pilot question.